Brazil's World Cup transparency push falls short

 Brazil is also hosting the next Olympics, in Rio de Janeiro in 2016.

-The cost of stadiums and transport infrastructure for the World Cup is officially put at 27.1 billion reais (8.2 billion pounds), almost half of which will go to public transport.
+The cost of stadiums and transport infrastructure for the World Cup is officially put at 27.1 billion reais ($13.3 billion), almost half of which will go to public transport.
 Most of the rest will be split almost evenly between stadiums and airports, which are in desperate need of an upgrade.

 The majority of the cash is coming from public coffers, with three different websites monitoring construction and spending.
 One is run by the sports ministry, another by the Senate and a third by the Office of the Comptroller General, or CGU.
 The TCU, a government agency that audits public spending, also issues periodic reports.